 Times Tables Policy

 The aim of this policy is to raise the profile of instant recall of the multiplication tables and related division facts.
 It ensures that the teaching of these important mathematical facts is consistent throughout our school.
 The policy also explains in detail the school awards system for times tables.
-Children work towards achieving Bronze, Silver and Gold badges which are inline with National Curriulum expectations.
+Children work towards achieving Bronze, Silver and Gold badges which are inline with National Curriculum expectations.
 Children can then strive to be awarded 'Platinum Status' in which the children become times tables ambassadors within the school.